 Common Confusion: Highest Rewards vs. Best Choice

-This isn’t true if you frequently carry a balance; in such cases, a low interest rate card can save you more money in interest charges than you’d gain from rewards.
+The misunderstanding here is that the credit card with the highest rewards rate is always the best choice.
+This is incorrect if you frequently carry a balance; in such cases, a low interest rate card can save you more money in interest charges than you would gain from rewards.

 Making Smart Financial Decisions